SandLYJ/SandLYJ/README.md

 🎓 **About Me**

-I completed my master's degree at the **College of Mathematics and Informatics, South China Agricultural University  under the supervision of Prof. Huang Dong (Dean).
+I completed my master's degree at the **College of Mathematics and Informatics, South China Agricultural University  under the supervision of Prof. Huang Dong (Dean)**.
 My research journey revolves around pushing the boundaries of unsupervised learning, with a specific focus on:

 - 🧠 **Deep Clustering**: Exploring joint optimization of representation learning and clustering
 - 🔍 **Self-Supervised Representation Learning**: Leveraging contrastive and non-contrastive methods
 - 📈 **Machine Learning**: Developing robust algorithms for real-world applications

-Currently, I am pursuing my Ph.D. at Nankai University, supervised by Prof. Zhou Yu.
+Currently, I am pursuing my Ph.D. at **Nankai University, supervised by Prof. Zhou Yu**.
 My research has shifted toward Document Intelligence, with a growing emphasis on text recognition and its integration with broader document understanding.
 My current interests include:

 - 📄 **Document Understanding & Text Recognition**: Layout analysis, information extraction, visual-rich document parsing, and optical character recognition (OCR) / scene text recognition